 The Paul Richards Disasters (2014, Edinburgh Fringe)

-Getting Lost In My Hometown (solo show) (2014, tour show and Edinburgh Fringe) WATCH
+Getting Lost In My Hometown (solo show) (2014, tour, Edinburgh Fringe)

-Some Christmas Plays By Paul Richards (2013 tour show)
+Some Christmas Plays By Paul Richards (2013, tour)

 Redundancy Club (2013, Edinburgh Fringe)